in28minutes/master-spring-and-spring-boot/spring-security-3.1.4-updates.md

-# _NOTE: SPRING BOOT 3.2.X BELOW CHANGES ARE NOT APPLICABLE_
+## Spring Security Changes - Spring Boot 3.1.X versions ONLY

-## Spring Security Changes for Spring Boot 3.1.4 version
+> These changes are NOT NEEDED for 3.2.X and above!

 ## Below are the comprehensive list of changes